ElofssonLab/SubCons/README.md

 Reference

-Salvatore, M., Warholm, P., Shu, N., Basile, W., Elofsson, A., 2015.
-SubCons: a new ensemble method for improved subcellular localization predictions.
+Salvatore, M., Warholm, P., Shu, N., Basile, W. and Elofsson, A. (Epub 2017) SubCons: a new ensemble method for improved human subcellular localization predictions.
+Bioinformatics (Epub ahead of print)
 Installation and usage:

 Check out the software from the github by: